grompe/Drawception-ANBT/README.md

 - Show and highlight direct links to forum posts

 ## CHANGELOG

+1.67.2015.9
+- Added tracking of changes in your level progress

 1.66.2015.9
 - New canvas: silence the "periodsToSeconds" bogus error